|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This simple recipe for sautéed clamshell mushrooms makes a perfect garnish for steaks, roasts, chicken breast, pork chops, pasta, or risotto dishes.
-If you can't find clamshells, the recipe will work with other types of mushrooms including regular button mushrooms.
+If you can't find clamshells, the recipe will work with other types of mushrooms including regular button mushrooms or something slightly more unusual but similar in size to brown clamshells, enoki mushrooms.